 Then I bake those beans in a casserole, in the oven, slowly, for a good hour, until the top has darkened and almost caramelized, the beans are bubbling and thoroughly hot throughout and the smell is just about driving everyone cray cray.
 And about the time someone asks, “Aren’t those beans done yet?”
 They are.
 That’s when I pull those glorious molten beans from the oven and scoop through the top layer, the steam pouring out, and I reach with the spoon, straight down to reveal those saucier beans below.
 And every serving has a combination of the sticky sweet caramelized beans from the top and the saucier ones from below and you know there’s bacon!
 They’re glorious.
 I think I’m going to go have some right now before I even finish this post or edit the photos.
 I’ve been tantalized by that aroma for far too long.
 Excuse me a minute….I’ll be back!

 Making Doctoring Canned Baked Beans:

-My favorite beans to use for this recipe is Bush’s Baked Beans, the original flavor but this still works well with their Original, Brown Sugar, Onion and Homestyle beans.
+My favorite beans to use for this recipe are Bush’s Baked Beans, the original flavor but this still works well with their Original, Brown Sugar, Onion and Homestyle beans.
 They have about 14 varieties now and I haven’t tried them all.
 I wouldn’t use any of their “Grillin’ Beans” for this recipe.

 I gotta tell ya, I think the recipe/method is the best, but it does take quite a while in the oven.
 If you want to shortcut it a bit, when you first open up the can, just like I described if you’re making beans in the saucepan, drain a some of the liquid off.
 Then proceed with the recipe, but only bake it for a half an hour or so or just until bubbly.